 - Understanding Gulf Ocean Systems (UGOS)

-UGOS is a comprehensive, cross-disciplinary, multi-institutional research campaign to improve understanding of the various interacting physical, biological, and chemical processes at work in the Gulf of Mexico.
+UGOS is a comprehensive, cross-disciplinary, multi-institutional research initiative to improve understanding of the various interacting physical, biological, and chemical processes at work in the Gulf of Mexico.
 It involves observations, analyses, data assimilation and modeling, and technological advancements.